"The Hunt" Is A Social Satire With A Rich, Bloody History

-Following mass shootings in El Paso, Tex. and Dayton, Ohio, as well as criticism from President Donald Trump, violent thriller The Hunt pulled out of its initial September 27, 2019 release date.
+Following mass shootings in the US in El Paso, Texas and Dayton, Ohio, as well as criticism from President Donald Trump, violent thriller The Hunt pulled out of its initial September 27, 2019 release date.
 Now, The Hunt is officially here, and its social satire roots may make you reconsider if it was ever really that controversial to begin with.
-The movie is in step with countless films that utilize almost the same premise to explain a larger message about the world we live in now.
+The movie is in step with countless films that utilise almost the same premise to explain a larger message about the world we live in now.

 The Hunt, according to Universal Pictures, is based (albeit “loosely”) on The Most Dangerous Game, a 1924 short story by author Richard Connell.
 In Connell’s story, a hunter named Rainsford finds himself on a remote island, revealed to be the home of a mysterious man with a dark agenda.
 General Zaroff tells Rainsford he hunts the “most dangerous game” of all on this island — meaning other human beings — and informs Rainsford that, if he wants even a chance at survival, he must be Zaroff’s next mark.
 A cat-and-mouse game ensues.